 - Frequency of patches and updates to software, operating systems, and firmware

 - Any backup plan and where these backups will be stored

 - Responsibilities of employees and their role in securing data

 - Authentication and authorization including who will have administrator permissions

 This is the part of the plan that will change often.
 Each time you add any hardware to the network, you must incorporate it into your plan.

 Your policy should highlight employee education, but it should also take steps to monitor network traffic.
 Employees don’t necessarily have to be disgruntled to turn into an insider threat.
-Some of them unknowingly leak data from poor understanding of cyber security.
+Some of them unknowingly leak data from a poor understanding of cybersecurity.